cdap-guides/cdap-etl-guide/README.rst

 Using the built-in ``cdap-data-pipeline`` and ``cdap-data-streams`` system artifacts, you can create Cask Hydrator Pipelines (Hydrator Applications) with just a JSON configuration file.
-CDAP ships with a set of built-in Sources, Sinks, Transforms, and other plugins as described `here
+CDAP ships with a set of built-in Sources, Sinks, Transforms, and other plugins (described `here
-<http://docs.cdap.io/cdap/current/en/hydrator-manual/plugins/index.html>`__ which can be used
+<http://docs.cdap.io/cdap/current/en/hydrator-manual/plugins/index.html>`__) which can be used
 to create batch and real-time data pipeline applications right out of the box.

 Note: If you want to create your own Source, Sink, or other plugin, you can find more